cid-chen/react-mvvm-component/README.md

 # react-mvvm-component

-Build React apps faster with "modern MVVM" architecture.

-Fast and lightweight(6KB), **supports React 17~19**, works with existing components, elegant.
+An efficient plugin that brings **"modern MVVM architecture"** to React.

+Lightweight 6KB, supports React 17–19, integrates seamlessly with legacy projects and existing components.

+High readability and easy maintenance for building more elegant, stable applications.
 <br/><br/>

 ## Live Demo